dvlsg/listed/README.md

 //=> List [ 1, 2, 3, 4, 5 ]
 ```

-Flatten will also work with internal arraylikes.
+Flatten will also work with array-likes contained within the parent `List`.

 ```js
 const list = List.of(1, 2, [ 3, 4 ]);